yourfavouritedeveloper/TechStore/README.md

 - **Authentication:** Some endpoints require JWT tokens; ensure login is performed

+- **API Documentation:** If you can't access Swagger UI, ensure the springdoc dependencies are correctly packaged and the application is running

 - **Image Loading:** Verify authentication settings allow public access to /images/** if used publicly

 - **404 Errors:** Confirm static assets are correctly served and URLs are properly formed

 ## Authentication and Security
-- JWT-based authentication secures backend endpoints.
+- Spring Security and JWT-based authentication secure backend endpoints.

 - Public endpoints such as product listings and image resources have been configured to allow unauthenticated access.

-- Make sure to add /images/** and /api/v1/products/** to your Spring Security permitAll() configuration to prevent unauthorized errors on static assets and product API calls.
+- Make sure to add /images/**, /api/v1/products/**, and /swagger-ui/** (for documentation) to your Spring Security permitAll() configuration to prevent unauthorized errors.